Medires Publishers - Article

 At a very low speed of 200rpm and 100rpm gives 5% and 10% stone removal while at 50rpm, 30rpm, 20rpm and 10rpm gives 0% as there was no de-stoning of stone as a result of very low torque, it settled at the coarse surface of the de-stoning chamber and was collected through the stone outlet.
 This shows that the speed of 400 rpm is the best speed for the stone removal from the rice.

-Fig 8: The Graph of Stone Separation
+Figure8: The Graph of Stone Separation

-1. Rice Cleaning Efficiency
+Rice Cleaning Efficiency

-The cleaning effectiveness of the machine increase as a result of resultant increase in speed of the impeller blade.
-Evaluation result as seen in Figure 8 revealed that cleaning efficiency recorded for machine at a very high speed of 1400rpm, there was no rice destoning as both the rice and stone flow together to the washing chamber as a result of high torque.
+The cleaning effectiveness of the machine increase as a results of resultant increase in speed of the impeller blade.
+Evaluation result as seen in Figure 8 revealed that clean- ing efficiency recorded for machine at a very high speed of 1400rpm, there was no rice destoning as both the rice and stone flow together to the washing chamber as a result of high torque.
 At 1200rpm, 1000rpm, 800rpm and 600rpm which gives 97.5%, 97%, 96.75% and 96.5% of the rice that flow to the washing chamber but still contains stones which make it not favorable but at 400rpm gives 96.4% of the clean rice separated without a stone.

-At a very low speed of 200rpm and 100rpm gives 90%, 75% but contain some pieces of stone, at 50rpm and 30rpm gives 37.5% and 15% only small quantity of rice without stones was separated while at 20rpm and 10rpm there was no de-stoning of rice and stone as a result of very low torque both the rice and stone settled at the bottom of the de-stoning chamber.
+At a very low speed of 200rpm and 100rpm gives 90%, 75% but contain some pieces of stone, at 50rpm and 30rpm gives 37.5% and 15% only small quantity of rice without stones was separated while at 20rpm and 10rpm there was no de-stoning of rice and stone as a result of very low torque both the rice and stone settled at the bottom of the de-ston- ing chamber.

-Fig 9: The Graph of Rice Separation
+Figure9: The Graph of Rice Separation

 Conclusion